Lectem/lectem.github.io/_posts/2020-01-02-The-debug-heap-that-created-bugs.markdown

 ## Update following discussions again

-@MSFTJesse [reddit comment](https://www.reddit.com/r/cpp/comments/ej39ma/the_debug_heap_that_created_bugs/fcvll29?utm_source=share&utm_medium=web2x) kindly sent a [time travel debugging](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview) trace to the **AppVerifier** team, and after speaking a bit with him we determined the issue was actually (a bit) worse as it also happens in a single-threaded context.
+@MSFTJesse (see [reddit comment](https://www.reddit.com/r/cpp/comments/ej39ma/the_debug_heap_that_created_bugs/fcvll29?utm_source=share&utm_medium=web2x)) kindly sent a [time travel debugging](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview) trace to the **AppVerifier** team, and after speaking a bit with him we determined the issue was actually (a bit) worse as it also happens in a single-threaded context.
-I updated the sample code with a `TestIsSingleThread` that also triggers the breakpoint.
+I updated the sample code with a `TestIsSingleThread` define that also triggers the breakpoint.
 I left the multi-threaded version of the test for reference.
 Note that we could probably reduce the code again, but the faulty code seems to have been located so I won't bother with it.

 Hopefully the fix will land soon!